-Proportional The output current is proportional to the control input signal.
-If the control signal is one of the inputs on the board, then there are up to six output profiles that can be selected to determine how the output will react to a change at the input.
+For each output type, if the control signal is one of the inputs on the board, then there are up to six output profiles that can be selected to determine how the output will react to a change at the input.
 See the graphs below for a description of the profiles.
+See sections 4.2 and 4.5 for a description of the profile setpoints.

-WARNING: If the control input is set to a Digital type, the output will simply ramp up to the maximum current when the input is ON, and ramp down to zero when the output is OFF.
+WARNING: If the control input is set to a Digital type, the output will simply jump to the maximum setpoint when the input is ON, and jump to the minimum setpoint when the output is OFF.